Incoming Exchange FAQs

 • Does UM offer scholarships for international/exchange students?

-Participating in an exchange program means that tuition costs at your host university (UM) are waived, and you continue to pay tuition to your home university.
+Tuition and Fees: Participating in an exchange program means that tuition costs at your host university (UM) are waived, and you continue to pay tuition to your home university.
 Exchange students remain responsible for mandatory fees and living costs at UM.
-UM does not provide any scholarships for incoming exchange students.
-Check with your home university exchange coordinator to find out if any scholarships are available from your home institution/country.
+For more information review UM Tuition and Fee Rates.

 • If I have a U.S. passport, should I upload it to my application?

-If you have a U.S. passport or are eligible for U.S. citizenship, you are required to enter the U.S. with a U.S. passport.
 Please upload a copy of your U.S. passport to your application.
 You will still be required to complete all questionnaires in your application.

 • How many semesters can I study at UM as an exchange student?